LiFePO4 is Lithium-Ion: Why Terminology Matters

 “I don’t trust lithium-ion batteries, but I use LiFePO4.”

 They’re actually talking about the same battery family.
-Only a stetementblikethis is like nails on a chalk board to anyone that actually understands Li-Ion batteries.
+Only a statement like this is like nails on a chalk board to anyone that actually understands li-ion batteries.

 LiFePO4 is not some magical non-lithium technology.
 It’s a lithium-ion chemistry that happens to be one of the safest and most thermally stable lithium-ion chemistries available.

-The real discussion shouldn’t be “lithium vs. lithium-ion.”
+The real discussion shouldn’t be “LFP vs. lithium-ion.”

 The discussion should be: